OpenNMS/opennms-provisioning-integration-server/opennms-pris-docs/src/site/markdown/mapper.script.md

 | mapper.lang |   |JSR-223 Script language by name                            |

 You can find a working example in _Groovy_ in the `examples/script.mapper` directory.

+In addition the any other mapper, a final script mapper can be used by specifying `script.file` in your requisition.properties` file.
+The specified script will run after the configured mapper and can be used to transform the mappers output any further.

+To specify the scripting language, the `script.lang` property can be used (see `mapper.lang`).